How to Use a Monopod The best ways of using a monopod

 There are several ways to add this second point of stability that will reduce any camera and may improve your photograph.

-The first way is to add a second, physical connection to a stationary object on either side of your monopod.
+1. THE FIRST WAY is to add a second, physical connection to a stationary object on either side of your monopod.
 This might be a tree, a post, a chair or a building.
+You could even use a fence-anything that is rigid and stationary.

-Another relatively secret and UN-used method of using a monopod is the strategic stance of your feet and the positioning of the monopod's leg.
+2. THE SECOND WAY is a seldom-used method of taking a stance with your monopod is the strategic use of your one foot and the positioning of the monopod's leg.

 If you shoot right-handed, place your left foot forward.
 Place the foot of monopod leg directly touching the inside of your right foot.